qcif-training/LinearRegressionR/_episodes/02-Correlation.md

 - "Test the correlation between a number of variables in our data set."
 - "Learn how to determine which test to use, depending on the types of the variables."
 keypoints:
--
+- There are different tests to test for correlation, depending on the type of variable.
+- Plots are useful to determine if there is a relationship, but this should be tested analytically.
+- Use helpful packages to visualise relationships.
 output: html_document
 ---

 <script type="text/javascript" id="MathJax-script" async
   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>

 ## Introduction

-Correlation describes the degree of association between two variables and is most commonly used to measure the extent to which two variables are linear related.
+Correlation describes the degree of association between two variables and is most commonly used to measure the extent to which two variables are linearly related.

 Associations can be positive, where an **increase** in one variable is associated with an **increase** in the other, or negative, where an **increase** in one variable is associated with a **decrease** in the other.